KhaingNaing/KhaingNaing/README.md

 ## 🔭 I'm currently working on

-- Sentiment and sarcasm detection in different English dialects
 - Computer vision model for age detection from facial images

 ## 🌱 I'm currently learning